cn-uofbasel/ccn-lite/doc/README-OMNeT.txt

  (Menu) Project -> Build Project

-__Important__:
+__Important Note__:

 INET needs to be installed and already built before you attempt to build ccn-lite-omnet, and in the same workspace

 ---

-4) Further documentation and code examples
+4) Further documentation and code

+4.a) Contents of the bundle you generated in (2)

 At this point you're ready to build your own topologies and experiment with CCN in OMNeT++.
-To get you started if you re not too familiar with OMNeT++ and INET, in the in the ccn-lite project you will find the following
+To get you started if you re not too familiar with OMNeT++ and INET, in the ccn-lite-omnet project you will find the following sub-directories

-  topologies/   folder containing simple toy-topologies compounds/    folder containing vanilla NED definition for
-		a CCN node over Ethernet (used in the example scenario) simulations/  folder with one example scenario that uses one of the topologies
+  src/		Source code base for integrating ccn-lite
+                in omnet.
+Therein the ccn-lite/ sub-directory
+		contains the parts of the ccn-lite source tree used in omnet topologies/   Contains a couple of simple example topologies compounds/    Contains a vanilla NED definition for a CCN node over Ethernet (as used in the unit-test simulation scenario).
+This NED glues together
+		INET functionality with the Ccn module in src. simulations/  An example simulation scenario for unit-tests and for kickstarting your games with ccn-lite-omnet.
-                (You can use this for unit testing, the scenario files for each node are provided as .cfgs)
+                Role files for each node in the scenario are provided in the .cfg file included.

 Some additional developer's documentation providing an overview of the software architecture of the OMNeT++ wrapper